Welcome to Try Joinads!

 Agent-based programming

-uses the Scan method.
+method.
 This tutorial shows several examples.

 Concurrent programming using joins shows a library that uses joinads to embed join calculus in F#.
 The library can be used for writing concurrent primitives, such as blocking collection and others.